Fatal Fury 3: Road to the Final Victory

-Fatal Fury 3: Road to the Final Victory (Note: Also known as Hungry Wolf Legend 3: The Distant Battle (餓狼伝説3 遥かなる闘い, Garō Densetsu 3: Harukanaru Tatakai) in Japan.) is a 1995 fighting game released by SNK for the Neo Geo arcade and home platforms.
-It is the third mainline game in the Fatal Fury series and the fourth game overall, after Fatal Fury Special (which was an updated version of Fatal Fury 2).
+Fatal Fury 3: Road to the Final Victory (Note: Also known as Hungry Wolf Legend 3: The Distant Battle (餓狼伝説3 遥かなる闘い, Garō Densetsu 3: Harukanaru Tatakai) in Japan.) is a 1995 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
+It is the third mainline game in the Fatal Fury series and the fourth game overall, after 1993's Fatal Fury Special, which was an updated version of 1992's Fatal Fury 2.
 Console versions of Fatal Fury 3 were released for the Neo Geo CD, Sega Saturn, Windows-based computers and on the Wii Virtual Console.
 The game is also included in the compilation Fatal Fury Battle Archives Volume 1 for the PlayStation 2.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.